 The information contained in the Quick Guide enables advisors to better guide students in their quest to become thoughtful, well-prepared and viable dental school applicants.
 More detailed information is available throughout this section of the website.

 As a prehealth advisor, you wear many hats.
-You are probably advising for multiple health professions, involved in mentoring student groups and have lots of different letters of recommendation to write.
+You are probably advising for multiple health professions, involved in mentoring student groups and have lots of different letters of evaluation to write.